AI Boom: A $720 Billion Gamble!

 Masayoshi Son, known as a leading venture capitalist in Asia and often humorously dubbed a “bald con artist,” has recently made headlines with stunning newsBloomberg cited insider sources claiming the founder of SoftBank Group is aiming to raise a monumental $100 billion to establish a joint venture that would manufacture semiconductors to compete with industry giant Nvidia (NVDA-US), which is critical for powering AI technology

-Benefiting from Nvidia’s soaring success and its own impressive financial performance, Arm—a company in which SoftBank owns roughly 90% of the shares—saw its market value double in just three trading days, while SoftBank’s stock price skyrocketed nearly 20%.
-It’s safe to say that Son has turned a corner in his career
+This past Spring Festival, Son’s fortunes appeared to be at a peakBenefiting from Nvidia’s soaring success and its own impressive financial performance, Arm—a company in which SoftBank owns roughly 90% of the shares—saw its market value double in just three trading days, while SoftBank’s stock price skyrocketed nearly 20%.
+It’s safe to say that Son has turned a corner in his career.

-Moreover, the conversation around AI reached fever pitch during the Spring FestivalAround 2 AM Beijing time on February 16, American company OpenAI officially launched its first text-to-video generation model named SoraThe model was an instant hit, and some industry leaders have suggested that the timeline for achieving Artificial General Intelligence (AGI) has now shrunk from ten years to just one yearSurprisingly, even before trading began on the A-shares, the speculative interest in AI-related stocks had already surged
+Moreover, the conversation around AI reached fever pitch during the Spring FestivalAround 2 AM Beijing time on February 16, American company OpenAI officially launched its first text-to-video generation model named SoraThe model was an instant hit, and some industry leaders have suggested that the timeline for achieving Artificial General Intelligence (AGI) has now shrunk from ten years to just one yearSurprisingly, even before trading began on the A-shares, the speculative interest in AI-related stocks had already surged.

-Let’s take a deeper look at Masayoshi Son's latest endeavors
+Let’s take a deeper look at Masayoshi Son's latest endeavors.

-According to insider information cited by Bloomberg, Son is striving to secure up to $100 billion in funding to create a chip joint venture aimed at directly challenging Nvidia in the semiconductor market crucial for AI technologies
+According to insider information cited by Bloomberg, Son is striving to secure up to $100 billion in funding to create a chip joint venture aimed at directly challenging Nvidia in the semiconductor market crucial for AI technologies.

 This ambitious project is reportedly named "Izanagi."
-Son envisions a complementary chip company to Arm that would emerge as a formidable player in the AI chip landscape
+Son envisions a complementary chip company to Arm that would emerge as a formidable player in the AI chip landscape.

 An insider mentioned that SoftBank might contribute $30 billion, with the remaining $70 billion expected to come from institutional investors based in the Middle East